Abingdon senior living facility resident tests positive for COVID-19

-A resident at the English Meadows assisted living facility in Abingdon has tested positive for COVID-19 — the first known case of the virus at a local nursing home facility in Southwest Virginia.
+A resident at the English Meadows assisted living facility in Abingdon, Virginia, has tested positive for COVID-19 on the same day the Mount Rogers Health District reported that community transmission is now occurring in Washington County.

 The Virginia Department of Health’s Mount Rogers Health District and English Meadows Senior Living Community, an assisted living and memory care facility, are working together after a resident tested positive, the district said Friday.
 The individual is hospitalized.